LewisGaul/minegauler/README.md

 # minegauler

 Remake of the classic Minesweeper game, written in python.
-Currently omitting the source code until I have taken out the extra features and restructured the project.
+Currently working on the source code to remove some of the extra features and restructure the project.

-Download the zip folder 'Latest package for download' to play the game (runs on Windows).
+Download the zip folder 'Latest package for download' to play the game (runs on Windows) and test the full range of new features I have created.